TrailingStop/TT-Trader/README.md

 support@tt-trader.de

 ## features
-- single exchange
-- multi exchange
+- trade on a single single or multiple exchanges with the same algo (abritage)
 - use market data from all supported exchanges
 - uses JSON files to configure the algos
 - separate configurable stop loss / take profit modules
+- predefined indicators

 ## supported instruments